Ozark (TV series): Season 4

-On Rotten Tomatoes, the fourth season has an approval rating of 86% based on 63 reviews, with an average rating of 7.9/10.
-The website's critics consensus read: "Ozark hasn't gotten out clean just yet, but its mesmeric performances and taut suspense signal that the Byrde clan are as entertainingly resourceful as ever."
+On Rotten Tomatoes, the fourth season has an approval rating of 85% based on 68 reviews, with an average rating of 7.8/10.
+The website's critics consensus reads: "Ozark hasn't gotten out clean just yet, but its mesmeric performances and taut suspense signal that the Byrde clan are as entertainingly resourceful as ever."

 Part 1

-The first part of the season received a score of 78 out of 100 on Metacritic based on 14 critics, indicating "generally favorable reviews".
+The first part of the season received a weighted average score of 78 out of 100 on Metacritic based on 14 critics, indicating "generally favorable reviews".

 Critics praised part 1 of the fourth season for its writing, suspense, and performances, with many singling out Linney for praise.
 Brian Lowry of CNN praised showrunner Chris Mundy for "impressively navigat[ing] the story from one seemingly inescapable corner to the next," writing that the season "unfold[s] with a perpetual sense of dread."
 Stuart Jeffries of The Guardian gave part 1 five out of five stars, praising Linney's "chilling" performance and comparing Wendy's arc to Lady Macbeth.
 Nandini Balial of RogerEbert.com praised the additions of Damian Young and Adam Rothenberg to the main cast, and felt Garner's performance as Ruth "will go down in history as one of the finest ever seen on television or streaming services."

 Ben Travers of IndieWire similarly praised Linney, describing her performance as "bristling" and "mesmerizing", but felt that the first half of the season was "somewhat predictable" and that its suspense was "diminished by [being] Part 1."
 Daniel D'Addario of Variety was more mixed: he felt the series' pleasures "solely exist in the realm of plot development – or, perhaps, plot intensification," describing the first half of the season as "all incident, little drama."
 However, he too praised Linney – calling the character of Wendy one of the series' "few intriguing inventions" – as well as Garner, whose performance he felt was characterized by an "outsized bleakness."

 Part 2

-The second part of the season received a score of 73 out of 100 on Metacritic based on 14 critics, indicating "generally favorable reviews".
+The second part of the season received a weighted average score of 73 out of 100 on Metacritic based on 14 critics, indicating "generally favorable reviews".